segmentio/segment-docs/src/guides/troubleshooting-events.md

 system performs multiple verifications based on channel and connection mode to decide whether to process or drop events.
-For each event, it prepares an "action plan" describing what needs to happen to that event based on many settings, then forwards that plan to Centrifuge to execute it.
+For each event, it prepares an "action plan" describing what needs to happen to that event based on many settings, then forwards that plan to our processing service to execute it.
 These validations include:

 1.  **server-side integration exists?**